JKHeadley/rest-hapi/README.md

 * ``deleteScope``: value is added to the scope of any endpoint that deletes documents
 * ``associateScope``: value is added to the scope of any endpoint that modifies an association

+The third type of scope is property that relates to a specific association action, with an action prefix of ``add``, ``remove``, or ``get``.
+These scope properties are specific to the associations defined in the model and take the form of :

+-{action}{associationName}{modelName}Scope

-In the example below, only users with the ``Admin`` scope in their authentication credentials can access all of the generated endpoints for the user model, while users with the ``User`` scope are restricted to read-only access/endpoints.
+In the example below, users with the ``Admin`` scope in their authentication credentials can access all of the generated endpoints for the user model, users with the ``User`` scope are granted read access for the user model, and users with the ``addUserGroupsScope`` are capable of adding group associations to a user document.

 ```javascript
 module.exports = function (mongoose) {